secure-foundations/verdict/README.md

 ```
 . tools/activate.sh
 ```
-This will first compile a vendored version of Verus, and then provide a command `vargo` with the same usage as `cargo`.
+This will first compile a vendored version of Verus and add relevant binaries to `PATH`.

 To verify and build the entire project, run
 ```
-vargo build --release
+cargo verus build --release
 ```
 Then use `target/release/verdict` to validate certificate chains or run benchmarks.
 See `target/release/verdict --help` for details.

-By default, we only use crypto primitives that are verified from [libcrux](https://github.com/cryspen/libcrux) and [aws-lc-rs](https://github.com/aws/aws-lc-rs).
+By default, we only use *verified* crypto primitives from [libcrux](https://github.com/cryspen/libcrux) and [aws-lc-rs](https://github.com/aws/aws-lc-rs).
 To use primitives entirely from `aws-lc-rs` which might have better performance but include unverified signature checking for RSA and ECDSA P-256, compile with
 ```
-vargo build --release --features aws-lc
+cargo verus build --release --features aws-lc
 ```

 To run some sanity checks
 ```
-vargo test --workspace
+cargo test --workspace
 ```

 ### Build without verification